Photoshop Halftone Dot Pattern tutorial

 Adding a second filter.

-Then still in the Sketch group, select the Torn Edges filter.
+Still in the Sketch folder, select the Torn Edges filter.

 Selecting the Torn Edges filter in the Photoshop Filter Gallery